 Since these fast-track options are doing so well, they implemented 3 new ones.

 The New Brazil Patent Fast Track Options

-These are the three new fast track options that were implemented on September 1 of this year.
+These are the three new fast track options that were implemented on September 1 of 2020.
 With these three new routes, Brazil now offers more than a dozen patent fast-track options.